India’s coronavirus vaccination drive is faltering just when the country needs it most

 The government is “splitting up the same amount of available vaccines” into two different procurement streams, with no clarity about how Serum Institute and Bharat Biotech are allocating the doses, said T.S.
 Singh Deo, the health minister of the state of Chhattisgarh.
 “This is not an acceptable or healthy situation.”

 Frantic for supplies, nine Indian states and two cities — Delhi and Mumbai — have said they will attempt to buy vaccines directly from global manufacturers, pitting them against each other in the international market.
-K. Sujatha Rao, a former top official in the health ministry, called the situation “totally unprecedented” and “bizarre.”
+K. Sujatha Rao, a former top official in the Health Ministry, called the situation “totally unprecedented” and “bizarre.”

 The Washington Post spoke with health officials in three Indian states who said the major constraint on vaccinations was supply.